-b) Credit risk - Corporate bonds portfolio.
+b) Credit risk -

+Corporate bonds portfolio.

-The credit VaR of the corporate bonds portfolio of the Money market as of December 31, 2020 in Monex, S.A.B. was (1.14%) relative to an investment of \$23,391, whereas the credit stress of such portfolio was (3.38%) at the same date.
+The credit VaR of the corporate bonds portfolio of the Money market as of December 31, 2020 in the Institution was (1.4%) relative to an investment of \$23,391, whereas the credit stress of such portfolio was (3.38%) at the same date.
 The credit VaR was calculated using the Monte Carlo Simulation method with a confidence level of 99% on a one-year horizon; the stress was obtained by considering the following lower classification of each instrument.